'Heartbreaking experience' - families of killer nurse descibe pain over losing their beloved babies

-Lucy Letby: Families of babies killed by evil nurse 'heartbroken, devasted, angry and numb'
+Lucy Letby: Families of babies killed by evil nurse 'heartbroken, devastated, angry and numb'

 Letby, agaed 33, was today convicted of carrying out the attacks at the Countess of Chester Hospital neonatal unit in 2015 and 2016.